concerned3rdparty/contactsMongoApp/README.txt

 # contactsXmlMongo
 import xml contact elements to mongodb

+NOTE: CLICK ON README.TXT TO READ IN A BETTER FORMAT

 I've used casbah instead of reactiveMongo with iteratees and enumerators , as it does not deal with realtime data streams.

 libraryDependencies ++= Seq(